Wimbledon (film)

-Wimbledon is a 2004 romantic comedy film directed by Richard Loncraine.
+Wimbledon is a 2004 sports romantic comedy film directed by Richard Loncraine.
 The film stars Paul Bettany as a journeyman tennis pro (once ranked 11th) and Kirsten Dunst as an up-and-coming tennis star.
 Sam Neill and Jon Favreau co-star.

 Plot

 Peter Colt, a British professional tennis player in his thirties whose ranking has slipped from 11th to 119th in the world, has never really had to fight for anything, as his wealthy family allowed him to easily pursue his tennis ambitions.
 Though he earns a wildcard spot to the Wimbledon tournament, he feels it's time to admit he's getting too old to compete with fitter up-and-coming younger players and intends, after this last Wimbledon, to take a job with a prestigious tennis club.

-As Wimbledon begins, he bumps into Lizzie Bradbury, the American rising star of female tennis.
+As Wimbledon begins, he bumps into the American, Lizzie Bradbury, the rising star of women's tennis.
 They fall in love and her interest in him changes his entire perception, even giving him the strength to win again.
 After an unexpected win in the first round, Peter is about to lose his second match but turns it around when he hears Lizzie cheering for him in the crowd.
 In his third match, he unexpectedly comes up against his training partner and best friend, Dieter Prohl.
 Peter beats Dieter, who comments that Peter has developed a 'killer instinct', the ability to win the match no matter the cost or the method.
-Peter's unexpected success makes him a sensation in Britain, as many place their hopes in either him or his next competitor, Tom Cavendish, to deliver a British win at Wimbeldon.
+Peter's unexpected success makes him a sensation in Britain, as many place their hopes on either him or his next competitor, Tom Cavendish, to deliver a British win at Wimbledon.
 Peter and Lizzie's relationship progresses, despite the disapproval of Lizzie's overprotective father-manager Dennis Bradbury, who believes it detrimental to her career.

 At a reception for the Wimbledon players at the London Eye, Lizzie is approached by an apparent old flame, arrogant American star and world number 1 Jake Hammond.
 Hammond deduces that Peter and Lizzie are seeing each other when Peter defends her.
-When Hammond insults Lizzie, Peter punches him and the couple run away to Peter's falt in Brighton.
+When Hammond insults Lizzie, Peter punches him and the couple run away to Peter's flat in Brighton.
 The next day, Dennis comes to Peter's flat and yells at him for spoiling his daughter's game.
 Lizzie overhears this and decides to leave him and focus on her game.
 The next day, Peter faces off against Tom Cavendish and beats him when Cavendish sprains his ankle, demonstrating his ability to go all the way.